-LoanPro's Loan Management System (LMS) separates payment methods into two categories: those that are only logged and those that are logged and processed.
+LMS separates payments into two broad categories: those that are only logged and those that are both logged and processed.
 We categorize payments like this because the payment methods that they consist of work differently on a fundamental level in LMS.

 Logged and Processed